ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 end
 ```

-So if Eloise _did_ know they took my internet down, I registered her shock as the common annoyance of a manager who was rebuffed by her superiors -- she knew it was dumb, she told them I'd just tether onto my iPhone and they'd learn nothing, and if anything it may make me suspicious.
-If Eloise _did not_ know thye took my internet down, then her shock indicated to me possible prior knowledge of management above her acting in this extra legal fashion, which would explain why she told me what she told me next.
+So if Kandis _did_ know they took my internet down, I registered her shock as the common annoyance of a manager who was rebuffed by her superiors -- she knew it was dumb, she told them I'd just tether onto my iPhone and they'd learn nothing, and if anything it may make me suspicious.
+If Kandis _did not_ know thye took my internet down, then her shock indicated to me possible prior knowledge of management above her acting in this extra legal fashion, which would explain why she told me what she told me next.

-Again, it was my first week, Eloise really didn't have to tell me what she was about to tell me.
+Again, it was my first week, Kandis really didn't have to tell me what she was about to tell me.

-Apparently, someone named Rachel Bird was quitting, the only person on the team I hadn't really seen in person as I had mentioned.
-Eloise went on to tell me that Rachel Bird came back this Monday, my first day, from a two month paid leave due to a previous incident of sexual harrassment.
+Apparently, someone named Andrew Marquardt was quitting, the only person on the team I hadn't really seen in person as I had mentioned.
+Kandis went on to tell me that Andrew Marquardt came back this Monday, my first day, from a two month paid leave due to a previous incident of sexual harrassment.

-My manager Eloise told me that Rachel was sexually harrassed by a fellow employee, whom was asked to leave prior to my joining.
-I beat Eloise to the punch in offering an explanation so she wouldn't have to, saying that "I guess Rachel didn't feel comfortable coming back to memories of a bad situation" which, I felt was fair to the new company I was just joining, without revealing what I was thinking myself, without or perhaps relieving Eloise of a need to offer an explanation which might cast judgement on the company we both worked for that Rachel was leaving.
+My manager Kandis told me that Andrew was sexually harrassed by a fellow employee, whom was asked to leave prior to my joining.
+I beat Kandis to the punch in offering an explanation so she wouldn't have to, saying that "I guess Andrew didn't feel comfortable coming back to memories of a bad situation" which, I felt was fair to the new company I was just joining, without revealing what I was thinking myself, without or perhaps relieving Kandis of a need to offer an explanation which might cast judgement on the company we both worked for that Andrew was leaving.

-Later I would find out from another coworker, Damon Hastings, that actually Rachel Bird left because she was harassed not by one employee but two -- and the second still works at the company.
+Later I would find out from another coworker, Nigel Carter, that actually Andrew Marquardt left because she was harassed not by one employee but two -- and the second still works at the company.

-That said, Eloise went on.
+That said, Kandis went on.
 Reader, I'll admit, at this point I may be combining two stories from two separate meetings.

-In _this_ meeting I am sure Eloise told me that one of the first things she had to do as an incoming manager months before (she was somewhat new as well) was in fact to help the company "deal with" the sexual harrassment situation.
-I can't remember if she told me in this meeting or a previous one, but Eloise had described previous experience in the online Business Insurance world, in a separate life where she was married to a man at that company.
+In _this_ meeting I am sure Kandis told me that one of the first things she had to do as an incoming manager months before (she was somewhat new as well) was in fact to help the company "deal with" the sexual harrassment situation.
+I can't remember if she told me in this meeting or a previous one, but Kandis had described previous experience in the online Business Insurance world, in a separate life where she was married to a man at that company.

-At that company, she divorced a man for the woman she is currently married to, and whose approval I implicitly give for the Steve Martin poster Eloise's wife owned.
-This divorce led to workplace harrasment I believe of another employee at that company, one in whcih Eloise had to navigate as a manager.
+At that company, she divorced a man for the woman she is currently married to, and whose approval I implicitly give for the Steve Martin poster Kandis's wife owned.
+This divorce led to workplace harrasment I believe of another employee at that company, one in whcih Kandis had to navigate as a manager.

 I commiserated as best I could without pointing fingers: "That must have been really hard, dealing with something like that - I can't even imagine - butt then having to deal with it _again_ at a new company.
 I'm so sorry, that must be so tough as a manager."

-Eloise was gracious in my attempt to be as close to such a thing, but, I did wonder why she was telling me about Rachel Bird, of all times, now.
+Kandis was gracious in my attempt to be as close to such a thing, but, I did wonder why she was telling me about Andrew Marquardt, of all times, now.

 I could do the computer programming thing, but you're probably already thinking what I was:

-`Eloise probably knows or assumes Rachel went through similiar internet manipulations based on their private communications, and is trying to tell me that's what is happening without risking her own job, as yes, it's most likely several C levels are watching this meeting now or will watch a recording, if I'm right about my internet connection being taken down by them of course.
-If I'm wrong, then nothing will happen, and this is just an unfortunate history, and I've somehow deeply earned Eloise's trust within a week.`
+`Kandis probably knows or assumes Andrew went through similiar internet manipulations based on their private communications, and is trying to tell me that's what is happening without risking her own job, as yes, it's most likely several C levels are watching this meeting now or will watch a recording, if I'm right about my internet connection being taken down by them of course.
+If I'm wrong, then nothing will happen, and this is just an unfortunate history, and I've somehow deeply earned Kandis's trust within a week.`

-Or, of course, they asked Eloise to tell me all of those things to see how I'd react.
+Or, of course, they asked Kandis to tell me all of those things to see how I'd react.
 Maybe if they were lucky they would've caught a sexist AND a hacker?

 I try not to be the former, and I've never tried to be the latter; the former being a societally taught impulse and the latter taking criminal intent I didn't have.
 Which is to say, it wasn't the loudest thought in my mind at the time.

-I was lightly pondering all of this while I was speaking to her and as though to answer, and confirm in my opinion Eloise was asked to tell me these things by her superiors, she tells me this:
+I was lightly pondering all of this while I was speaking to her and as though to answer, and confirm in my opinion Kandis was asked to tell me these things by her superiors, she tells me this:

-> "So, if you're feeling any tension or anything, it's probably over Rachel."
+> "So, if you're feeling any tension or anything, it's probably over Andrew."

 As a contractor, I've made short roles at I don't know how many companies.
 Internal strife and drama isn't rote but not uncommon, and it's largest feature is the employee departure for numerous reasons, not always harassment.
 That said, I know the feeling between a new coworker feeling awkward about _someone else_ vs them feeling awkward about myself.